Harvard-IACS/2024-AC215/README.md

 - Parallelly, students will be prompted to integrate the week's learnings into their projects, ensuring a steady progression towards their end goals.

 **3. Milestones and Assessment:**
-- The course will be punctuated with key milestones, designed to assess your project's evolution and your grasp of the MLOps concepts.
+- The course will be punctuated with key milestones, designed to assess your project's evolution and your grasp of the AI-Ops concepts.
 Details of these milestones will be shared in due course.

 - It's imperative to understand that a significant portion of your grade hinges on these milestones.
 They are not just checkpoints but pivotal phases that contribute to your project's holistic development and your learning journey.